naterfute/ytdownload/README.md

     yt-dlp --cookies-from-browser firefox/chrome

-if you used chrome go into your variables.py file and find ***ydl_optsANIME*** and change ./firefox to whatever directory your cookies are in.
+if you used chrome go into your variables.py file and find ***ydl_optsANIME*** and change ./firefox to Whatever Directory your cookies are in.